Barney Glover: Career

 Glover began his executive career at the University of Ballarat, where he was appointed the Director, Research and Graduate Studies in 1990.
 In 1997 he moved to Curtin University as the Director, Research and Development, before being appointed Pro-Vice Chancellor Research and Development.
 In 2006 Professor Glover became the Deputy Vice-Chancellor of Research at the University of Newcastle.

 In 2009, Glover became the Vice-Chancellor of Charles Darwin University.
 He began his term as Vice-Chancellor of Western Sydney University in January 2014.

 In 2015, Glover was elected unopposed as the Chair of Universities Australia, the peak body representing the Australian university sector nationally and internationally.

 Glover is the Australian Government representative on the University of the South Pacific University Grants Committee.

 Glover is a board member of the Museum of Applied Arts and Science Trust, and Education Services Australia.

 Glover was the Chair of Innovative Research Universities.
 He is currently the Chair of Rare Voices Australia, a not-for profit organisation established to advocate for Australians living with a rare disease.

 In 2016, Glover was nominated for the Bent Spoon award.
 An unsuccessful attempt was made by a colleague to remove this nomination.

-Elected a Fellow of the Royal Society of New South Wales (Est. 1821) in 2017 and gazetted as such in the NSW Government Gazette by the then Governor His Excellency the Honourable David Hurley AC DSC(Rtd) February 2018.
+Elected a Fellow of the Royal Society of New South Wales in 2017 and gazetted as such in the NSW Government Gazette by the then governor David Hurley in February 2018.

+In December 2024, he was appointed as a Trustee of the Museum of Applied Arts and Sciences.